No, I don't have this copy - I wish I did.

 I'd read one previous Delano Ames book, SHE SHALL HAVE MURDER and liked it well enough to look for more.
 This one just caught my fancy and I read it in two nights though I easily could have read it in one if I hadn't minded going sleepless.

 Dagobert Brown (the rather strangely named amateur sleuth/dilettante/intellectual) and his novelist wife Jane are supposed to be frugally traveling on the Riviera.
-Lacking any real money but managing always to be on hand for food, drinks and the chatter and doings of all sorts of intriguing characters, Jane and Dagobert are usually also on hand when murder strikes.
+Lacking any real money but managing always to be on hand for food and drinks amid the chatter and doings of all sorts of intriguing characters.
+Jane and Dagobert are usually also on hand when murder strikes.

 What I liked immediately is that Dagobert and Jane have an unusual, though affectionate, off-key relationship.
 He urges her to work on her book, while he is supposedly researching some sort of thesis about Bertran de Born, an obscure and very ancient poet - that is, unless he gets sidetracked with one or another of his various interests.
 Work - day-to-day wage earning work - is anathema to Dagobert and Jane is indulgent of his whims though occasionally she wishes he'd bring home a paycheck or two.